-A fun competition that the whole family can get involved in over the summer holidays!
+A fun competition that the whole family can get involved in!

 We need YOUR creativity and ideas to help us!
 All entries will be placed into a competition for a personal 2 hour VIP guided tour of Caerau Hillfort with a chance to meet the project’s archaeologists and artists, experience unique archaeological finds hands-on and find out about our plans for the future with FREE cake, tea & coffee!